planetdeimos/blog/content/post/quindartones.md

 ![Fritzing Diagram](https://i.imgur.com/G7QYIRl.png)

-After some brainstorming on how to make this work with any radio, regardless of vendor it became quickly clear the simplest method to be able to deploy rapidly was to use a common Arduino Uno, button, and speaker.
+After some brainstorming on how to make this work with any radio, regardless of vendor, it quickly became clear the simplest method to be able to deploy this timely was to use a common Arduino Uno, simple button to trigger the microcontroller, and a speaker to play the tones themselves.

 When the button is pressed down and held, the first 2545 Hz tone is played.
 The circuit sits silent until the button is released, when the second 2475 Hz tone for 250ms is played by the speaker.